Rules and Guidelines for Use of the Libraries

 If you lose or damage the library’s materials, you must pay a replacement fee.
 The replacement fee is usually the item’s purchase price plus a surcharge for preparation.

-If the Library is able to purchase a replacement, you may keep the damaged item once the replacement fee is paid.
+You may keep the damaged item once the replacement fee is paid.

 See our current replacement fees (page in Danish).